Valley Made, Local Strong: McAllen Stained Glass

 What started as a hobby close to 25 years ago quickly turned into a growing business.

-You can find anything in this shop from bowls to custom gifts and if they don't have it, they can help
+You can find anything in this shop from bowls to custom gifts.
+If they don't have it, they can help you make it.

 Watch the video for the full story.